 Hlavní Nádraží is the main railway station in Prague.
-It is the largest station in the Czech Republic opened since 1871.
+It is the largest station in the Czech Republic that opened in 1871.
 The main building itself was designed in neo-renaissance style by the architects Antonín Viktor Barvitius and Vojtěch Ignác Ullmann.
 In 1979, a new terminal building extended the station together with an underground subway station.
 The building expansion took over a large area of the nearby park.

-The regional train services connect Prague with other large Czech cities like Brno, Pilsen, Ceske Budejovice and Olomouc.
+The regional train services connect Prague with other large Czech cities like Brno, Pilsen, Ceske Budejovice, and Olomouc.

-The long-distance international train services get you to Germany, Poland, Slovakia, Hungary, Austria, Switzerland, Serbia, the Netherlands, Serbia, Russia, Ukraine and even Croatia in the summertime.
+The long-distance international train services get you to Germany, Poland, Slovakia, Hungary, Austria, Switzerland, Serbia, the Netherlands, Serbia, Russia, Ukraine, and even Croatia in the summertime.
 By taking Regio-Express or EuroCity/EuroNight transport from Prague’s Main Station (Hlavní Nádraží) you get easily get to cities such as:

 Download our free luggage storage app:

-For an even better experience, you can download LuggageHero luggage storage app, where you can find all LugaggeHero locations around Hlavní Nádraží (Main Station) and all the locations in Prague and other cities.
+For an even better experience, you can download the LuggageHero luggage storage app, where you can find all LugaggeHero locations around Hlavní Nádraží (Main Station) and all the locations in Prague and other cities.